Guntur district: Economy

-The Gross District Domestic Product (GDDP) of the district is ₹49722 crore and it contributes 9.5% to the Gross State Domestic Product (GSDP).
-For the FY 2013–14, the per capita income at current prices was ₹82026.
+For the FY 2013–14, the Gross District Domestic Product (GDDP) of the district is ₹49722 crore and it contributes 9.5% to the Gross State Domestic Product (GSDP).
+The per capita income at current prices was ₹82026.
 The primary, secondary and tertiary sectors of the district contribute ₹16111 crore, ₹8770 crore and ₹24841 crore respectively to the GDDP.

 The major products contributing to the GVA of the district from agriculture and allied services are paddy, cotton kapas, chillies, banana, milk, meat and fisheries.
 The GVA to the industrial and service sector is contributed from construction, electricity, manufacturing, transport and education.

 Transport

 The total road length of state highways in the district is 1258 km.
 There exists 406 km of rail network in the district.